RickWazowski98/autotrade_scraper/src/README.md

 To activate venv, type - "source venv/bin/activate" Install requirements from the file "requirements.txt" using command "pip install -r requirements.txt" These steps are all you need to run the app with command:
-"python autotrade.py && python kijujuauto.py" or "bash sh_run.sh" - to runing app once
+"python autotrade.py && python kijujuauto.py" or "bash sh_run.sh" - to running app once
-"
+"python loop_run.py" - to running app every 10 minutes